Vic Damone: Career

 In 1961, he was released by Columbia.
 Moving over to Capitol Records, he filled the gap left by Frank Sinatra's leaving to help found Reprise Records.
-He lasted at Capitol only until 1965; however, he recorded some of his most highly regarded albums there, including two which made the Billboard chart, Linger Awhile with Vic Damone and The Lively Ones, the latter with arrangements by Billy May, who also arranged another of Damone's Capitol albums, Strange Enchantment.
+He lasted at Capitol only until 1965; however, he recorded some of his most highly regarded albums there, including two which made the Billboard Top LPs chart, Linger Awhile with Vic Damone and The Lively Ones, the latter with arrangements by Billy May, who also arranged another of Damone's Capitol albums, Strange Enchantment.
 Other original Capitol albums included My Baby Loves to Swing, The Liveliest, and On the Street Where You Live.